-->

 THE REVIEW:

-'Noises Off' is one of those films that is just great to watch on a Sunday evening.
-It is full of farce, slapstick, character, and plot, evolving scene by scene by scene upon a theater style backdrop.
-Now I have to admit, I have seen the Broadway show of the same name before, so I was not really expecting that much from its filmic counterpart at all.
+And boy-oh-boy, was I surprised.
+'Noises Off' is one of those films that's just great to watch on a Sunday evening.
+It is full of farce, slapstick, character, and plot, evolving one scene at a time within a theater-styled backdrop.
+Now I have to admit, I have seen the Broadway show of the same name before, so I was not really expecting that much from its filmic counterpart.
 But as the old saying goes, if you don’t expect much, the most you can expect is a surprise, right?

 The Actors of Noises Off

 I wonder if any of them actually performed this play on stage, huh?
 As that would explain why they are so good in this film.
 Also, for you pervs out there, you might like to know that Nicollette Sheridan is half naked throughout most of this film, and would be pleased to know what a nice a$$ she had when she was younger (still does for that matter).
 Another nice a$$ is me for mentioning this fact.
-Well, I felt that her booty is worth mentioning for its news-worthiness alone.
+Well, I think her booty is worth mentioning for its newsworthiness alone.

 Viva la a$$ - viva la revolution – and viva la 'Noises Off'.